Saʽd ibn ʽUbadah: The succession to Muhammad

 Muhammad died in June 632.
 The question immediately arose as to who should become the new leader of the Muslims.
 Sa'd ibn Ubadah, as the most important Khazraj chief, was the obvious choice for the Ansar.
 He was ill, but they gathered around him in a public hall belonging to the Sa'ida clan before Muhammad had even been buried.
 As Sa'd lay wrapped in blankets, they gave allegiance to him.

 Abu Bakr and Umar were informed that they were about to lose control of Medina.
 They came at once to investigate the meeting, just as the Ansar were asserting their rights as "God's Helpers and the squadron of Islam" who would not accept immigrants ruling over them.

 Abu Bakr stepped forward with his own speech, pointing out that the rest of Arabia would never recognise a ruler who was not from the Quraysh, and therefore the Ansar must elect either Umar or Abu Ubayda ibn al-Jarrah as their new leader.
 Habab ibn Mundhir argued that there must be two rulers, one for the Quraysh and another for Medina.
 Abu Bakr told him: "We are the rulers and you are the helpers.
 We share this business like two halves of a broad bean."
 The argument became heated and people began to shout, until the Ansar were "close to a complete breach with the Muhajirun".

 Umar ended the debate by declaring, "Stretch out your hand, Abu Bakr," and then paying him homage.
 All the Muhajirun paid homage to Abu Bakr, and then the Ansar followed.
 In the process people leapt on Sa'd, and someone wrongly said that he had been killed.
 Umar replied, "God has killed him!"

 Later Abu Bakr sent for Sa'd instructing him to give allegiance like everyone else.
 Sa'd replied, "No, by Allah!
 I will not give allegiance until I shoot you with what is in my quiver and fight you with my followers from my own people."
 When Abu Bakr heard his reply, Bashir ibn Sa'd advised him, "Caliph, he insists on refusing.
 He will not give you allegiance, even if you kill him.
 Do not move against him, for he is no threat to you.
 He is a man alone."
 Abu Bakr accepted this advice and ignored Sa'd's defiance.

 The caliphate of Umar

 Soon after Umar became Caliph, he met Sa'd on the road to Medina.
 Umar greeted him with the words, "You are a companion who is not his companion!"
 Sa'd replied, "Yes, you think so.
 This authority has come to you.
 By God, by being near you I am near something disliked."
 Umar advised him, "Someone who dislikes his neighbour should move away from him."
 Sa'd said, "I am not one to pretend to forget.
 I will move to the neighbourhood of those better than you."

 Soon afterwards he emigrated to Syria.

 Death

-Sa'd (ra) passed away in Huran in early 637.
+Sa'd passed away in Huran in early 637 after a Supernatural attack.